GaloisInc/saw-script/doc/manual/manual.md

 available to the automated provers.

-To use rewrite rules in practice, they can be aggregated into `Simpset` values in SAWCore.
+To use rewrite rules in practice, they can be aggregated into `Simpset` values in SAWScript.
 A few pre-defined `Simpset` values exist:

 ~~~
 empty_ss : Simpset